 An ‘Excellence Track’ aims to provide excellent students at various stages of development with an individual, additional study program focused on early entry into research projects.

-In addition, the MPA organizes various summer schools and other extra-curricular activities in cooperation with other PRISMA+ institutions, such as the Detector Laboratory and the Mainz Institute for Theoretical Physics(MITP).
+Furthermore, the MPA, in collaboration with other PRISMA++ institutions, such as the Detector Laboratory and the Mainz Institute for Theoretical Physics (MITP), organizes various summer schools and other extracurricular offerings.

 Under the umbrella of the MPA, two calls for proposals for several PhD fellowships take place annually.